EurovisionworldEurovisionworld

 Go-Jo from Australia: "I want to be the mascot of confidence"

 Booking interviews with the Australian acts is always the yearly challenge for every Eurovision journalist due to the time difference.
-When Europeans are waking up, Australians are wrapping up their stuff to go home after work.
+When Europeans are waking up, Australians are wrapping up their days to go home after work.

-This time around, it was slightly different as Go-Jo, this year's Australian representative, made himself available no matter the time.
-When he joined our Zoom meeting, it was almost 23:00 in Australia and you could tell he was exhausted.
-Still he made the effort and delivered nothing but kind words which is part of his main goal by participating in Eurovision:
+This time around it was slightly different as Go-Jo, this year's Australian representative, made himself available no matter the time.
+When he joined our Zoom meeting it was almost 23:00 in Australia and you could tell he was exhausted.
+Still, he made the effort and delivered nothing but kind words, which is part of his main goal by participating in Eurovision:

-– I believe that, and it's something my mother always taught me, we're on this earth to try to help people to get through the human experience as comfortably as possible...
-As happy and positively as possible and that's something I try to reinforce with my songs.
+– I believe that, and it's something my mother always taught me, we're on this earth to try to help people to get through the human experience as comfortably as possible.
+As happy and positively as possible, and that's something I try to reinforce with my songs.

 Australia 2025: Go-Jo – "Milkshake Man"

 "Milkshake Man" is a good example of that.
-Go-Jo, or as he prefers Marty, wrote the song with a group of people having in mind the possibility of inspiring others:
+Go-Jo, or as he prefers, Marty, wrote the song with a group of people having in mind the possibility of inspiring others:

-– It's all about creating this environment of fun, confidence and expression...
+– It's all about creating this environment of fun, confidence and expression.
 It's about wanting other people to see that and hopefully it'll inspire them to embrace their loudest and proudest version of themselves, he explains.

 – The "Milkshake Man" is a character who is larger than life and vibrant.
 It comes from a concept that I've wanted to write about for so long and it stemmed back from my childhood.